-WildCare Inc. was incorporated in the spring of 2001 to not only provide professional care to sick, injured, and orphaned wildlife so they may be returned to the wild, but also education outreach programs focusing on the value of sharing the planet with our wild neighbors.
-Formerly we were part of the Monroe County Humane Association (MCHA) until they refocused their mission to only servicing companion animals.
+WildCare Inc. was incorporated in the spring of 2001 to provide not only professional care to sick, injured, and orphaned wildlife so they may be returned to the wild, but also education outreach programs focusing on the value of sharing the planet with our wild neighbors.

-We have taken in over 16,000 animals since we were incorporated in 2001.
-Roughly half our intakes are wild birds and reptiles and half, wild mammals.
+We have taken in over 22,000 animals since we incorporated in 2001.
+Roughly half our intakes are wild birds and reptiles and half are wild mammals.

 Found an Animal?

-If you are able to get the animal into custody without injuring it or yourself (i.e. eyes closed infants), place it in any appropriate box lined with T-shirt material (no terry cloth) and air holes for ventilation.
-Be aware that many mammals can chew threw cardboard boxes and small birds can easily escape through small openings.
+If you are able to get the animal into custody without injuring it or yourself, place it in any appropriate container lined with T-shirt material (no terry cloth) and air holes for ventilation.
+Be aware that many mammals can chew threw cardboard boxes and small mammals and birds can easily escape through small openings.
 Call a rehabilitator for further advice.

-Our Team Leaders have full-time jobs and take phone calls from the public 7 days a week, year round from 8 a.m. to 7 p.m.
+Our Team Leaders are volunteers who have full-time jobs outside of WildCare and who take phone calls from the public 7 days a week, year round from 8 a.m. to 7 p.m.
 Volunteers triage these phone calls and work under Team Leader direction.
-Our Board of Directors is a working body with monthly meetings and are all actively involved in animal care/rehab.
+WildCare is governed by a Board of Directors composed of community members and rehabilitators.